Skip to main content

 As your hormones begin to recover, this cycle breaks.
 One of the most encouraging early signs is the normalization of appetite and the disappearance of frantic cravings.
 You begin to feel true, physiological hunger rather than the emotionally driven or reactive hunger that was previously the norm.
 Furthermore, your energy levels stabilize.

 The dramatic peaks and valleys are replaced by a steady, sustained energy throughout the day.
 You can get through an afternoon without needing caffeine or sugar to prop you up.
-This indicates that your is improving.
+This indicates that your insulin sensitivity is improving.
 Your cells are once again becoming efficient at using fuel, a cornerstone of metabolic and hormonal health.

 These initial signs ∞ better sleep, a stable mood, and balanced energy ∞ are the bedrock of recovery.
 They are the subjective, lived experience of your biology shifting from a state of survival to a state of restoration.
 They are the first, crucial answers to your question, confirming that the dedicated work you are doing is creating a profound and positive cascade of change within your body.